MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Get-ComplianceCase.md

 ```

 ### -RecentOnly
 The RecentOnly switch returns a list of the most recently modified cases of the specified case type.
-This switch is used to display data in the "Recently cases" widget that's displayed in the compliance centers for some of the features that use case objects.
+This switch is used to display data in the "Recently cases" widget that's displayed in the compliance centers for some of the features that use compliance case objects.

 ```yaml
 Type: SwitchParameter